rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 ### Future-Proof for dns-persist-01

-The new `dns-persist-01` challenge standard is still in development, but it's a good idea to ensure your plugin will support it once it becomes generally available.
-The main difference between it and `dns-01` is that the `$TxtValue` input string will be surrounded by double-quotes for the persist record but not for the standard record which can affect string matching with API calls and results.
-The input differences between persist and standard may change in the next major version, but for now, the plugin will need to deal with both possible value types.

-Here is an example of how to test persist support.
+The `dns-persist-01` challenge standard is still in development.
+It is recommended to make new DNS plugins compatible with it.

+The key difference from `dns-01` is `$TxtValue` input quoting:

+- `dns-persist-01` values will arrive already wrapped in double quotes.
+- `dns-01` values will arrive unquoted.

+This difference can affect string matching against provider API results, so plugin logic should handle both forms.

+Example test for persist support:

 ```powershell
 # The actual values for AccountUri and IssuerDomainName don't matter